 - The Authority trialled a new approach to delivering information and engaging people in the Tenby and Saundersfoot area over the summer of 2017.
 This followed the decision to close the Tenby Information Centre at the end of 2016.
 A seasonal ranger provided on the spot information and activities in locations where there is a high footfall of visitors and interaction could complement and add to the visitor experience.
-Findings from this pilot will influence future approaches to delivery of information and engagement with visitors in both the south and north of the Park. - The Authority has been engaging tourist providers within communities to become ambassadors for the Park through its Parkwise sessions.
+Findings from this pilot will influence future approaches to delivery of information and engagement with visitors in both the south and north of the Park. - The Authority has been engaging tourist providers to become ambassadors for the Park through its Parkwise sessions.
 Sessions have been delivered to Bluestone staff in the south of the county and work is underway to look at how similar sessions could be delivered to other tourist businesses across the Park.
 This forms part of a new approach to promoting and providing information about the Park.
-The development of a new website and social media engagement will also play a key role.
+The development of a new website and social media engagement will also play a key role. - The Welsh Government's Prosperity for All, the national strategy identifies skills and employability as priority areas.
+The success of the Skills in Action scheme saw the Authority extend the scheme to offer two additional traineeship places in 2017/18.
+The Authority's Pathways project is enabling people to develop new skills through a range of volunteering opportunities.